avitalyahel/autolite/README.md

 ### Sharing the Db

-To share **autolite**'s Db with other users, each user need to install separately and then the Db file need to be put in a shared location, typically on the NFS.
-Then each user may set the `db_path` parameter to that location.
+To share **autolite**'s Db with other users, each user need to install separately and then the Db file need to be put in a shared location, typically on NFS.
+Then each user may set the `db_path` parameter to that path.

 Resetting the Db is done simply by deleting the Db file.
 Over NFS, permissions may be set so only selected users may delete - or modify - the Db file.